dojo/docs/dojo/data/ItemFileWriteStore.rst

            var changes = {};
            changes.modified = [];
            for (var i in changeSet._modifiedItems) {
-              //Use the identity to look up the current version of the item from the store's array
+              // Use the identity to look up the current version of the item from the store's array
-              //Can't use the object IN the modified items array because it is the saved state before modification. var item = null;
+              // Can't use the object IN the modified items array because it is the saved state before modification. var item = null;
-              //Find the modified item, it can be in one of two places to look up
+              // Find the modified item, it can be in one of two places to look up
-              //Either by an explicit identity if it was specified, or by its index. if (geoStore2._itemsByIdentity) {
+              // Either by an explicit identity if it was specified, or by its index. if (geoStore2._itemsByIdentity) {
                  item = geoStore2._itemsByIdentity[i];
               } else {